William Imrie: Early life

 His father (also William) was partner in the firm of shipbrokers called Imrie & Tomlinson, based in Rumford Street, Liverpool.
 William Imrie went on to work for this firm which also took into its employment Thomas Ismay who was the son of Joseph Ismay, at this time a shipbuilder and timber merchant.

-White Star Shipping Line
+White Star Shipping Line (WSSL)

 In 1869 Thomas Ismay was in business by himself running ships to Australia.
 At a dinner in Broughton Hall, West Derby, Ismay and Imrie decided they would form a partnership.
 When Imrie's father died in 1870 the Imrie & Tomlinson business was transferred to TH Ismay and Company.
 This joint venture was to be called Ismay, Imrie and Company and was the parent company of the Oceanic Steam Navigation Company Ltd which was the White Star Line's official name.

 On 27 August 1870 the White Star Line was to launch the SS Oceanic the first of four new steamships which were built by the Belfast Shipbuilding company, Harland & Wolff.